Couch Potatoes (game show): Couch Up Round

-Six questions were asked, and play moved in order from one end of the couch to the other.
+Six questions were asked, and play moved in order from one end of the couch to the other so that every contestant played twice.

-At the end of the six questions, the team in the lead won the game, $1,000, and a chance for $5,000 more in the Channel Roulette bonus round.
-The opponents received consolation prizes.
+The team in the lead at the end of this round won the game and $1,000, and moved on to the Channel Roulette bonus round for a chance to win up to $5,000 more.
+The losing team received consolation prizes.